International Business School, Germany: Critics

 In early 2005, a student at the Bad Nauheim branch sued IBS for "malicious deception" concerning the status of the degrees it offered.
 The judgement of the Frankfurt Oberlandesgericht (Higher Regional Court) awarded the student a full refund of tuition fees, further compensatory damages, and legal costs.
-By 2005 the partnership with University of Lincoln had ended, and similar partnerships were struck with the University of Surrey to deliver an MBA and the University of Sunderland to deliver a BA in management.
 By that time IBS was describing itself as an "American-style management academy" and a "private alternative to the university".
 The degrees on offer were no longer described as "nationally and internationally recognized".

-A fourth IBS branch was established in Nuremberg in 2006.
-The other three branches (Lippstadt, Bad Nauheim, and Berlin) ultimately closed.
-In April 2018, the Director of IBS Nuremberg, Thomas Nau, announced that the school would cease operation in 2021 and would accept no further students after the 2018 summer term.
-He cited the steady decline in student enrollment as the principal reason for the impending closure.
-At the time of the announcement, the school had a total enrollment of 90 students.
-It was unclear how many of those were enrolled in the University of Sunderland degree programs.
-The University of Surrey partnership had ended by that time.

 Programmes

-As of 2018, the school has several bachelor's programs in business and management.
-These are all delivered and awarded by the University of Sunderland in the UK.
-IBS is not certified in Germany to award its own degrees.
+As of 2018, the school offered several bachelor's programs in business and management in cooperation with the University of Sunderland in the UK.
+IBS was not certified in Germany to award academic degrees.
 The school also has its own diploma programs in International Business Studies which do not have state certification.
 No further students were accepted after the 2018 summer term following IBS's announcement that it would close in 2021.